playcanvas/pcui-graph/README.md

 ## Storybook

-Examples of different graphs created with this library can be viewed by running storybook.
-Do so by running the following in the this projects root directory:
+Examples of graphs created using PCUI Graph are available in this library's [storybook](https://playcanvas.github.io/pcui-graph/storybook/).
+Alternatively you can run the storybook locally and use it as a development environment for your own graphs.
+To do so, run the following commands in this projects root directory:

 ```
 npm install
 npm run storybook
 ```

-Which will automatically open the storybook locally at `http://localhost:9009`.
+This will automatically open the storybook locally at `http://localhost:9009`.

 # Documentation